-Siham Boda, Captain Sue Truter, Theodore Yach, Michelle Weber, June Webber and Spiro Mitchell.
+Siham Boda, Michelle Weber, Ryan Stramrood, June Webber and Spiro Mitchell.

-“Making waves” to raise awareness of the impact of plastic pollution on our oceans, the Rotary Club of Waterfront is partnering with V&A Waterfront to launch Cape Town's first inner city, open water swim event on Saturday, 13 October 2018, to co-incide with the Oceans Life Festival.
+“Making waves” to raise awareness of the impact of plastic pollution on our oceans, the Rotary Club of Waterfront is again partnering with V&A Waterfront to host the continent's only inner city, open water, canal swim event on Saturday, 19 October 2019, to co-incide with the Cape Town International Boat Show.

 The event will place strong emphasis on the importance of education and raising awareness of the state of plastic pollution in our oceans which will be driven through collaboration with the Two Oceans Aquarium.

 Schools will have the opportunity to create sculptures in an “Art from Ocean trash” competition.
 The judging of the schools' ART FROM TRASH competition will be at 1pm.